 Software

-Quality of produced software within EGI-Engage project will be ensured by adoption of EGI Services management standard - FitSM.
+Quality of produced software within EGI-Engage project will be ensured by the adoption of EGI Services management standard - FitSM.

 FitSM is an international standard developed by FedSM project as a lightweight IT service management to support organisations and distributed organisations assisting them in defining service management processes and responsibilities in order to provide value to their customers.
 This is done through defining a set of requirements, general principles that encompass subsequent processes in order for Services Providers to comply with their customer’s expectation for quality, guaranty and value.